PeARSearch/PeARSearch.github.io/federated-faq.md

 ![Different instances of PeARS Federated](/images/illustrations/instances.png)

-> **This is a copy of the FAQ on PeARS Federated instances, to help you get a preview of the system.**
+> **18.04.2024.
+This is a copy of the FAQ on PeARS Federated instances, to help you get a preview of the system.
+We are working hard on the instances themselves and hope to be able to invite some first testers in the next few weeks.**

 ## Where am I?